 - Submit Button.

-To add custom fields to WooCommerce checkout, select the field type in Add New Field section, enter a label name and click on Add Field.
+To add a custom field to the WooCommerce checkout, select the field type in the Add New Field section, enter a label name and click on Add Field.

 Let’s see what are the options.

-In the Appearance tab, you can set Placeholder and CSS Class.
+👉🏼 In the Appearance tab, you can set Placeholder and CSS Class.
 With it, you can use the magic of CSS and style it the way you want.
-Check out our article on how to set your own CSS class to a custom field.
+Check out our article on how to set your CSS class after you add a custom field to the WooCommerce checkout.

-In this article, you have learned how to add custom fields in WooCommerce checkout page.
-I hope that it’ll help you to adjust your store to customers demands.
+In this article, you have learned how to add custom fields to the WooCommerce checkout page.
+I hope that it’ll help you to adjust your store to customers' demands.
 They can get a better customer experience, and you’ll sell more.
 Good luck!